hiiamboris/red-wiki/Room-suggestions.md

 9. Data types and formats, currently we have lots of these `RIF`, `vector-datatype`, etc

 ### Other topics
-@Geeky personally feels more topical rooms would be useful, if not for the problem of introducing clutter of ever more rooms.
+@Geeky personally feels more topical rooms would be useful, except for the problem of introducing clutter of ever more rooms.
 Could be further subdivided into the following:
 - Red design & concepts
 (editors and IDE, debugging, performance, tests)